Sairang

 Sairang is a town in the Aizawl district of the Indian state of Mizoram.
-Due to its proximity with Aizawl city, it acts as a satellite town of the city.
+Due to its proximity to Aizawl city, it acts as a satellite town of the city.

 History

 After the British invasion of 1871-1872, Bengali traders set up the first marketplace in Mizoram in Changsil.

 Sairang is the nearest town with river from Aizawl which is about 14 kilometers.
-The journey of about 140 Kilometers from Sairang to Silchar via Tlawng river used to take about 15–30 days during the 1890s depending upon the season and water level on a flat water boat.
+The journey of about 140 Kilometers from Sairang to Silchar via Tlawng river used to take about 15–30 days during the 1890s, depending upon the season and water level on a flat water boat.